01 - Open Source Benefits Everyone

 This was one of the driving reasons behind the creation of the Vinland Solutions Organization.
 Software should be created by talented and motivated individuals and groups, not by greedy, profit driven corporations.

 The cloud is very popular these days, but the simple fact is that 'the cloud' is a myth.
 What is today called a cloud was in previous times more properly termed 'some random server you don't control'.
-Putting something into the cloud is arcane wizardry that magically transports data and files between one computer an another, it is uploading data to a third-party server from one device and downloading it onto another device, just as has always been the case.
-Unfortunately, fancy marketing has done its best to dope the uninitiated by obscuring this fact and instilling a false sense of security when transferring personal and often private data around the web.
+Putting something into the cloud is not arcane wizardry that magically transports data and files between one computer and another, it is uploading data to a third-party server from one device and downloading it onto another device, just as has always been the case.
+Unfortunately, fancy marketing has done its best to dupe the uninitiated by obscuring this fact and instilling a false sense of security when transferring personal and often private data around the web.

 At Vinland Solutions, we find this underhanded behavior deplorable.
 As a result, we summarily and fully reject 'the cloud' and all association with it.
-This does not mean that our software will forgo any connection to the web, networks, or the internet as a whole, but it does mean that any interaction with a computer other than the hosting machine will be labelled clearly, no stealth or unnecessary network connections will ever be made, and fancy marketing jargon will never be used to handwave away important actions as some kind of benevolent magic.
+This does not mean that our software will forgo any connection to the web, networks, or the internet as a whole, but it does mean that any interaction with a computer other than the hosting machine will be labeled clearly, no stealth or unnecessary network connections will ever be made, and fancy marketing jargon will never be used to handwave away important actions as some kind of benevolent magic.

 Google has forgotten, but we haven't.

 No company with a shred of ethics should ever be afraid of declaring that they won't be evil.
 We have more than just a shred of ethics in our bones, so we openly and proudly declare that we will not be evil.
+If this declaration is ever removed from our philosophy, then the public can be assured that Vinland Solutions has been corrupted and should no longer be trusted by any one.